Understanding the Thailand Land Registry

 Understanding the Thailand land registry for high-value property investments

-Legal mechanisms related to land in Thailand, including transfer of ownership, lease registration, and recognition of other real rights, are codified in several key legal sources, most notably the Civil and Commercial Code and the Land Code.
-While registration processes vary depending on the nature of the transaction and the parties involved, compliance with these legal frameworks is essential to ensure enforceability and protection of rights.
+Several key legal sources, most notably the Thai Civil and Commercial Code and the Land Code, codify legal mechanisms related to land in Thailand, including the transfer of ownership, lease registration, and the recognition of other real rights.
+While processes vary depending on the nature of the transaction and the parties involved, parties must comply with these legal frameworks to ensure enforceability and protect their rights.

 Our property lawyers assist clients throughout the process, from document preparation to liaising with local authorities.
-Whether you are acquiring land, entering into a long-term lease, or registering real rights such as usufruct or superficies, legal advice is crucial to ensure your investment complies with Thai law and is securely recorded.
+Whether you acquire land, enter into a long-term lease, or register real rights such as usufruct or superficies, you need legal advice to ensure your investment complies with Thai law and that the system securely records it.

-This guide outlines the principal legal considerations involved in working with the Thailand land registry, with particular focus on high-value transactions exceeding 40 million THB.
+This guide outlines the principal legal considerations involved in working with the Thailand land registry, with particular focus on high-value transactions that exceed 40 million THB.

 Table of Contents